nlathia/blog/_posts/2020-06-27-Customer-service-machine-learning.md

 ## 📜 The end!

-This list of ideas switches customer service from "this willbe replaced in its entirety by bots" towards "automation can help human service scale."
+This list of ideas switches customer service from "this will be replaced in its entirety by bots" towards "automation can help human service scale."